-Every year, one of the event’s highlights comes when we recognize prostate cancer survivors.
+Every year, one of the event’s highlights is the recognition of the prostate cancer survivors in attendance.
 It’s always inspiring to see the courage and determination of these men, many of whom are battling the disease with the full support of family members, loved ones, friends and neighbors.

 Consider this an open invitation to join us.
 We’re proud that over the past decade, this has grown to become the largest event in the region that benefits prostate cancer.